Wire protocol

 Message identity

-The x-ably-msg-id header is the primary identifier for a message in the conversation tree.
-It is distinct from the Ably message serial, which is assigned by the channel.
+The codec-message-id header is the primary identifier for a message in the conversation tree.
+It is distinct from the Ably channel serial: the serial is assigned by Ably and totally orders messages on the channel; the codec-message-id is assigned by the publisher and identifies the message across edits, retries, and optimistic reconciliation.